Advocate Nasiruddin: Biography

-His father 'Saaduddin' died when he was a toddler.
-In 1901, when he was merely 8–9 years old, his mother 'Mustaqimun Nisan' took him from Tijara to Bhopal state, where more opportunities for education and job were there.
+His father, Saaduddin, died when he was a toddler.
+In 1901, when he was 8–9 years old, his mother, Mustaqimun Nisan, took him from Tijara to Bhopal state, where more opportunities for education and job were there.
 He chose his career as a lawyer and cleared the law examination in 1920.
-On 1 May 1922 when the 'High Court of the Bhopal State' was started, he took 'First-grade Lawyer' degree from the newly created Bhopal High Court.
+On 1 May 1922 when the High Court of the Bhopal State was started, he took 'First-grade Lawyer' degree from the newly created Bhopal High Court.
 Because of inborn talent and rational approach in legal decision, he attained not only a very good reputation but also proved himself a competent lawyer in very early age.
 His name was amongst the uppermost experts of law in the whole Central India Agency.
 In the State of Bhopal, his advice was sought in almost every legal case.
 Later of his life during the Undivided India, he was a leading practitioner of law and was amongst the topmost advocates.